San Diego Zoo Safari Park

 Fun food -

 At the park are a dozen places for meals and snacks.
-Besides hamburgers, hot dogs and sandwiches, there's Mexican food, salads, vegetarian burgers, and barbeque, plus snacks galore - ice cream, popcorn, cold drinks, Belgian waffles, fresh fruit.
+Besides hamburgers, hot dogs, pizza and sandwiches, there's Mexican food, salads, vegetarian burgers, crispy chicken, Asian inspired dishes, barbeque, plus snacks galore – ice cream, cookies, cold drinks, fresh fruit.

 Or, bring your own picnic lunch, drinks and snacks.
 Outside the Safari Park, just north of the entrance, are picnic tables.
-Inside the park, you can use any of the tables at the eating areas or snack bars; no coolers, ice chests, glass bottles or straws inside the park.
+Inside the park, use any of the tables at eating areas or snack bars, shaded picnic tables at Mawazo Woods.
+No coolers, ice chests, glass bottles or straws inside the park.